krry/atmanaut.me/content/posts/how-i-built-this.md

 ---
 A year ago I received a message.
 "Love is the answer."
 An oft-repeated platitude, yes, but this time it stuck and took over, like an amorous prion.

 The next day this name came to me: "Atmanaut!
-What have I become?"
+Is that what we are?"
 I still don't know how to fully explain this transformation, but at least I have a word for it.
 Atmanaut: explorer of the farthest reaches of the soul we share.
 Anyone that understands and appreciates this occupation, this coinage, will be a compadre, comrade, y en mi cadre.
 There could be millions of practicing atmanauts and we wouldn't know unless they can self-identify.

 So I reserved use some space.
-Atmanaut.me is for personal matters like email and G Suite.
+Atmanaut.me is for personal Atmanaut matters.
 Atmanaut.us is for all of us to collaborate: this site here, which will become the Atlas.
 The Atlas is built on Hugo at the moment.

 ## What are you, nuts and bolts?